Oswald West: Reputation and legacy

 Bend Mayor George P. Putnam criticized West in a New York Times interview shortly after the Copperfield affair.
 Putnam asserted that the Governor's theatrical methods, and his inordinate attention to the affairs of local communities, detracted from the governance and national image of the state as a whole.

+Oregon writer Stewart Holbrook described West as "by all odds the most brilliant governor Oregon ever had."

 West's time as governor is still felt in Oregon today because of his work to protect the state's natural resources.
 It was under his administration the beaches bordering the Pacific Ocean were protected for public use; the office of State Forester and the Bureau of Forestry were established; and the Fish Commission and Game Commission were created.

 West served only one term, opting not to run for re-election in 1914.
 Instead, he moved his family to Portland where he practiced law.
 He was the Democratic party's nominee for the United States Senate in 1918, but lost to Charles L. McNary.
 After the run he largely limited his involvement in politics to spirited letters to the editor but was an influential adviser to Governor Charles H. Martin in the 1930s.
 He retired from his law practice after suffering a heart attack in 1945.

 West died in Portland on August 22, 1960, and is buried in the Mount Crest Abbey Mausoleum in Salem, Oregon.

 Oswald West State Park on the Oregon Coast is named in his honor, as is West Hall, a student residence hall on the campus of Oregon State University.